hughCulling/two-ais/README.md

 cd ..
 ```

-Third, create your .env.local file with the following fields and populate them with your own values:
+Then, create your .env.local file with the following fields and populate them with your own values:

 ```bash
 NEXT_PUBLIC_FIREBASE_API_KEY=